EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_conditions.md

 You can add another layer to this where it'll also check for a larger area.
 Now 2 timers will run, one when you're within X of target and one when you're within Y of target.
 ![](images/big_timeout.gif)

 But when the robot enters the smaller exit zone, the big timer will not continue.
+If the big timer was not reset to 0 and we overshot target, big timer would be starting from a very high number and we would exit before correctly confirming the robot has settled.
 This can be seen here.
 ![](images/big_timeout_reset_small_timeout.gif)

 There are 2 more timers that you can add on as well.
 These are intended to be **failsafes** for when the previous two don't trigger fast enough or don't trigger at all.
 One timer will start to increase when the velocity of the robot is 0, so if the robot is still for too long it'll exit.
 Another timer will start once the robot sees it's pulling on the motors too hard (ie, you're fighting your opponent for a mobile goal), and if it's doing this for too long it'll exit.